apnadkarni/blt/man/picture.rst

       than of 80 characters.

     **-data** *varName*
-      Sets the TCL variable with the binary TGA data. *VarName* is the name of a global TCL variable.
+      Specifies the name of TCL variable to be set with the binary TGA data. *VarName* is the name of a global TCL variable.
 It will contain a byte array object.

     **-file** *fileName*
       Write the TGA output to the file *fileName*.